Nintendo pins hopes on holiday-ready "Wii U"

-LOS ANGELES Nintendo Co Ltd will launch a console with a dedicated "Super Mario" game title for the first time in 16 years as the struggling Japanese company hopes its new Wii U will score the rave reviews that helped make its predecessor the world's biggest gaming hit.
+LOS ANGELES Nintendo Co Ltd will launch a console with a dedicated "Super Mario" game title for the first time in 16 years, as the struggling Japanese company hopes the new Wii U will score the rave reviews that helped make its predecessor the world's biggest gaming hit.

-Nintendo hopes the Wii will appeal to families as well as traditional gamers, global president Satoru Iwata said in an interview in Japanese on the sidelines of the E3 entertainment expo in Los Angeles.

 Nintendo, which was knocked off its perch at the pinnacle of gaming industry hardware by Microsoft Corp's Xbox in recent years, formally unveiled a white console on Tuesday, saying it will support two "GamePad" controllers designed to look and function like tablets.

-The Wii U, which will carry video content from Netflix Inc, Amazon.com Inc, Google Inc's YouTube and Hulu, will hit stores in time for the holidays.
-The Japanese gaming company, however, left many in the audience at its presentation on Tuesday wanting more information, especially on the cost, given that Nintendo is playing catch-up with Microsoft and Sony Corp's heavily discounted hardware.
+The Wii U - which will carry video content from Netflix Inc, Amazon.com Inc, Google Inc's YouTube and Hulu - will hit store shelves in time for the holidays.
+The Japanese gaming company, however, left many in the audience for its presentation on Tuesday wanting more information on- especially on the cost, given that Nintendo is playing catch-up with Microsoft and Sony Corp's heavily discounted hardware.

+Nintendo hopes the Wii will appeal to families as well as traditional gamers, global president Satoru Iwata said in an interview in Japanese on the sidelines of E3.

-The new console may face a challenge in appealing to core gamers who like to play shooter games as well as those that bowl in their living rooms and swing virtual golf clubs.
+But appealing to both core gamers who like to play shooter games as well as the audience that bowled in their living rooms and swung virtual golf clubs when the Wii was introduced in 2006, may be a challenge.

-"I am still not convinced about whether they can retain the audience who bought the Wii, as well as hardcore gamers," said James Brightman, U.S. editor for the trade publication, Games Industry International.
+"I am still not convinced about whether they can retain the audience who bought the Wii, as well as hardcore gamers," said James Brightman, U.S. editor for trade publication Games Industry International.

-Nintendo is currently fending off upstart challengers like casual game makers and apps for mobile devices like Apple Inc's iPad, which are making inroads into the $78 billion (50.66 billion pounds) videogame market.
+Nintendo's currently fending off upstart challengers like casual game makers and apps for mobile devices like Apple Inc's iPad, which are making inroads into the $78 billion videogame market.

-Shigeru Miyamoto, Nintendo's famed video game designer and producer, said making deeper games is important "in this era when consumers are said to be moving to lighter games."
+Shigeru Miyamoto, famed video game designer and producer, said in Nintendo's press conference that making deeper games is important "in this era when consumers are said to be moving to lighter games."

-"Every time a new Nintendo home console is announced, we start hearing familiar feedback from long-term fans: ‘Sounds great, but you've got to have a Mario game,'" Nintendo of America president, Reggie Fils-Aime, told a packed theatre at the gaming conference.
+"Every time a new Nintendo home console is announced, we start hearing familiar feedback from long term fans: ‘Sounds great but you've got to have a Mario game,'" Nintendo of America President Reggie Fils-Aime told a packed theater at the E3 gaming conference in Los Angeles.

 HOPING FOR A REVOLUTION